 - Kale and collard greens top the charts for the highest amount compared to other leafy greens.

 - These supplements are usually coupled with Magnesium and Vitamin D-3.
 These minerals work in combination for bone health (more on this below).
 This is an effective and affordable type of supplement.
 There are other forms that tend to be more absorb-able.

 - Red Mineral Algae

-- This is a great form of a natural Calcium supplement for bone health.
+- This is a great form of a natural supplement for bone health.
 This is because it is filled with other minerals that help with bone health.
 There are 13 minerals that the bones are composed of– calcium, magnesium, boron, copper, manganese, potassium, phosphorous, nickel, vanadium, zinc, silicon, selenium, strontium.
 The Red Mineral Algae is suitable for vegetarians!